 From Data to Strategy: The "Readiness Index" Moats

-This is where the magic-and the sustainable competitive advantage-happens.
-After months of engagement, this ecosystem doesn't just spit out generic reports.
+Here's where the magic—and the sustainable competitive advantage—happens.
+After months of engagement, the ecosystem doesn't just spit out generic reports.
 It uses its proprietary behavioral data to generate a strategic Readiness Index.
 This isn't guesswork; it's a data-driven action plan for your entire benefits portfolio.
 It can:

 - Identify employees on costly specialty drugs and prove the exact savings of moving to a transparent, aligned pharmacy model, breaking the PBM stranglehold.